SM9276/swen-261/docs/DesignDoc.md

 Funding Basket(Funding Basket) proceeds to checkout Username saves in a UserFile
-The UserFile restores the FundingBasket Products(Needs) has Food and Supplies
+The UserFile restores the FundingBasket
+Needs(Needs) has Food and Supplies
 Donations have Food, Money Donations, Supplies
-Both Products(needs) and Donations are stored in Statics Page.
+Both Needs(needs) and Donations are stored in Statics Page.